Fissured Tongue

 Another tongue abnormality known as the geographic tongue (fissured geographic tongue) may accompany the cracked tongue.
 The geographic tongue presents itself as smooth and usually red spots with slightly raised edges.
 In this case, the tongue looks like a map.
 A normal tongue has small, pinkish-white projections called papillae on its surface.
 However, people with a geographic tongue have a reduced number of papillae on the tongue.

-In general, neither grooved tongue nor geographic tongue is a contagious or harmful condition.
+In general, neither a grooved tongue nor a geographic tongue is a contagious or harmful condition.
 Although these conditions are tongue abnormalities, they usually do not cause any symptoms in the person.
 However, in these cases, some people report increased sensitivity and discomfort to various foods.

 Cracked Tongue Causes

-Although the exact cause of fissured tongue is unknown, it may be genetic, as it occurs more frequently in family members.
+Although the exact cause of the fissured tongue is unknown, it may be genetic, as it occurs more frequently in family members.
 Different underlying factors can also cause it.
 However, many also consider a cracked tongue a variation of a normal tongue.

 The fissured tongue may be present during childhood.
 But this aspect of the tongue tends to become more severe and prominent as one gets older.
 Fissures may be slightly more on the tongue of men than in women.
 In particular, cracked tongue in older adults with dry mouth tends to have more severe symptoms.
-It will be beneficial for these people to use specific ADA approved mouthwash (eg, Biotene Dry Mouth Oral Rinse or as a different choice: TheraBreath Dry Mouth Oral Rinse)
+It will be beneficial for these people to use specific ADA-approved mouthwash (eg, Biotene Dry Mouth Oral Rinse or as a different choice: TheraBreath Dry Mouth Oral Rinse).

 Conditions Associated with Fissured Tongue